9 Star Ki year calendar – day Stars and start of months

 Side note on personal forecasting

-Each one of us obtains 3 Stars in Nine Star Ki Astrology, but there have been as such 2 conventions.
+Each one of us obtains 3 birth Stars [x.y.z] in Nine Star Ki Astrology, while there have been as such 2 conventions.

-This means that any one of us may receive 2 sets of ‘3 Stars’, while the crux of the matter is in the third Star.
+This means that we may acquire 2 sets of ‘3 Stars’, while the crux of the matter is in the third Star, which may or may not be time-based.

 Example:

-• 9.4.5 (Third Star is day Star of birth, so it is time based)
+1.4.3 (Third Star is day Ki Star of birth, so it is time based).

-Each time, the first Star is obtained from year of birth, the second Star from month of birth.
+Each time, the first Star is obtained from Solar year of birth, the second Star from Solar month of birth.